Shimanami Kaido (Ehime) しまなみ海道

 See and smell the roses and other flora

-The mild climate of Ehime results in abundant nature.
-Visit Oshima island to see hundreds of varieties of roses that bloom in a deluge of color.
+The mild climate of Setouchi results in abundant nature.
+Visit Oshima Island to see hundreds of varieties of roses that bloom in a deluge of color.
 For more flora, head to Citrus Park Setoda or the Innoshima Flower Center.

 Pirates and paintings

 Head to the Murakami Suigun Museum to learn more about the intriguing history of pirates in the area.
-Visit Omishima, Hirayama Ikuo, Tokoro and Toyo Ito museums for your art fix.
+Visit Omishima, Tokoro and Toyo Ito museums for your art fix.